2i2c-org/infrastructure/docs/howto/operate/new-cluster/azure-or-google-cloud.md

-# Add a new Google Cloud cluster
+# Add a new Azure or Google Cloud cluster

-This guide will walk through the process of adding a new cluster to our [terraform configuration](https://github.com/2i2c-org/infrastructure/tree/HEAD/terraform/gcp).
+This guide will walk through the process of adding a new cluster to our [terraform configuration](https://github.com/2i2c-org/infrastructure/tree/HEAD/terraform).

 ## Cluster Design